-Starting up with the biography method, the different individual information of five learners who participated in the online learning course has been explored in some aspects of anthropology, literature, history, psychology, sociology.
+Starting up with the biography method, different individual information of five learners who participated in online learning course has been explored at some aspects of anthropology, literature, history, psychology, sociology.
 In general, five selected learners are all at the age of working.
-This means that learners have set certain goals for the learning process, so they easily have positive feedback or more contribution to lessons.
-Furthermore, they live in different provinces but have the same cultural system of the South of Vietnam.
+This means that learners have set the certain goals for learning process, so they easily have positive feedback or more contribution to lessons.
+Furthermore, they lives in different provinces, but have the same cultural system of the South of Vietnam.
 This is really helpful to interact among their peers on screen face to face whenever taking part in video conferences or discussion in forum.
-However, due to the special characteristics of these online courses are providing lifelong learning, offering different opportunities for all people in society.
-This leads to the mixed level of English communication and the less able learners tend to lose their confidence and inspiration to express themselves while the better learners seem to be centered on most of the learning activities.
+However, due to the special characteristics of this online courses are providing lifelong learning, offering different opportunities for all people in society.
+This leads to the mixed level of English communication and the less able learners tend to lose their confidence and inspiration to express themselves while the better learners seems to be centered of most of learning activities.